andybala/curiousily.github.com/_posts/2016-12-06-to-chicago-a-bit-further-and-back.markdown

 Just sleep as much as you can!
 Let's say that my nervous system wasn't kind to me and I had periods of extensive "thinking nights".
 Nothing good came out of that.
 So do as I say, not as I do - just go to sleep!

 # What should've done more?

+Well, we should've spent more time in L.A. and the nearby places.
+Long Beach, Campton etc. Thankfully, my prayers to the Machine Learning gods have been heard.
+[NIPS 2017](https://nips.cc/Conferences/2017) is going to be at the heart of Long Beach.
+December 04 - 09 doesn't seem that far away.
+Already looking through airbnb...

 # Where to Next?